Bobby Owsinski: Audio production and engineering

 He also spent time as an educator, starting with teaching and authoring various audio-related courses at Berklee College of Music, then moving on to Trebas Recording Institute and Nova Institute.
 Today he conducts guest lectures and presentations at colleges and universities around the world.

 Owsinski has appeared on ABC News' 20/20 speaking about the 2012 Beyoncé Inauguration Ceremony controversy, on CNN's New Day, and other programs, podcasts, and radio shows.
 He has also been featured in artists in Sound on Sound, The Music Paper, Mix Magazine, EQ Magazine, among others.

 Recent musical productions by Owsinski include Snew and Adrianna Marie and Her Groovecutters, with her album Double Crossing Blues reaching #2 on the Billboard Blues Charts.

 Writing

-Owsinski is an accomplished author in the area of audio engineering and music production with over 20 books released among three publishers and through his own publishing company.
-He has also written books outside the music business, including Social Media Promotion for Small Business and Entrepreneurs, and the Cruise Vacation FAQ Book.
+Owsinski has written numerous magazine articles for trade publications including Billboard, EQ, The Hollywood Reporter, Mix, Electronic Musician, Grammy Magazine, Film & Video, Pro Sound News, Music Connection, and others.
+He has also written more than twenty books in the area of audio engineering and music production.
+His books outside of the music business include Social Media Promotion for Small Business and Entrepreneurs and the Cruise Vacation FAQ Book.

-Before releasing books he wrote magazine articles for numerous trade publications, including Billboard, EQ, The Hollywood Reporter, Mix, Electronic Musician, Grammy Magazine, Film & Video, Pro Sound News, Music Connection, and others.
-He maintains several of his own blogs and writes guest posts on other notable industry blogs, most notably Forbes, where he provides commentary on the new music business and music technology.

-Many of Owsinski's books have also been released in a video format via Lynda.com.
+He maintains several of his own blogs and contributes to other notable industry blogs, most notably that of Forbes where he provides commentary on the new music business and music technology.
+Many of Owsinski's books have also been released in video format via Lynda.com, now known as LinkedIn Learning.